OPM/ResInsight-UserDocumentation/content/getting-started/download-and-install/BuildInstructions.md

 - Run the compiler using the generated makefiles or solution file/project files to build ResInsight

 ### Windows
-ResInsight has been verified to build and run on Windows 10 using Microsoft Visual Studio 2017/2019.
+ResInsight has been verified to build and run on Windows 10/11 using Microsoft Visual Studio 2019/2022.
 Typical usage on Windows is to follow the build instructions above, and then open the generated solution file in Visual Studio to build the application.

 ### Linux

-Typical usage is to follow the build instructions above to build the makefiles.
-Then go to the build directory, and run:

-- make
-- make install

-To build from the command line without using the CMake GUI:

-- mkdir ResInsight_build
-- cd ResInsight_build
-- ...
-- (set CMake options)
-- ...
-- cmake < path to ResInsight source folder >
-- make
-- make install

-You will find the ResInsight binary under the Install directory in your build directory.
+For a reference build instruction for Ubuntu, see [Reference installation description for Ubuntu]({{< ref "build-instructions-ubuntu.md" >}})

 ### CMake Options for ResInsight